ayussh-2/PortfolioPhp/README.md

-This is a portfolio website that was made using Tailwind css ,jquery and php
+This is a portfolio website that was made using Tailwind css ,jquery and php along with popular js plugin of animate on scroll or AOS